basho/basho_docs/content/riak/ts/1.5.0/using/writingdata.md

 err = cluster.Execute(cmd)
 ```

-You can also delete date one key at a time in SQL.
+You can also delete data one key at a time in SQL.

 ```sql
 DELETE FROM GeoCheckin WHERE id ='myid' AND time = '2016-08-01 14:05:51.425Z';